Vasu2702/url-shortener/README.md

 please add all the file as it is in vs code and include node modules in it by running command npm init -y execute the code by running command npm run dev start in vscode terminal short as many url you want.

+task 1 and task 2 is done
+optional task
+ui improvement
+i also tried to host the website it  has been hosted but not working properly you can visit if you want https://urlshorten-ff22b.web.app/